Settings / Docking Aids (Only SEAiq Pilot)

 - Use Vessel as Docking Target: (Only SEAiq Pilot) When enabled (and Docking Aids are enabled), an AIS target can be used as a possible fender.
 The target is treated as though it had a fender beginning at the bow on nearest side to Own-Ship.
 It extends aft the length of the vessel and a further 0.5nm aft of the vessel.
 This can be used as an aid when pulling alongside another vessel.
 The bow of the vessel is used as 0 mark to allow relative position of bow and stern to be determined.

-Important: Only Own-Ship movement is incorporated into the estimate of closing speed with target.
-Any motion of the target is not used.
+Important: Own-Ship and AIS target is incorporated into the estimate of closing speed with target.
+Rotational motion of AIS target (if available) is not used.

 - Use Fender Corners: (Only SEAiq Pilot) When enabled, docking mode shows distances to fender "corners" from points on Own-Ship.
 When disabled, distances to fenders are only shown when the closest point is not a corner.
 The default is to use corners.